X-Roads of the Rockies - COLORADO 2 DAY AMA NATIONAL DUAL SPORT

 Q: HOW LONG IS EACH DAY’S RIDE?

-Day 1 Loop is approximately 100 miles over a mountain pass thru the wilderness with short pavement sections connectors and plenty of bail outs.
-The Loop will include some Singletrack.
+Day 1 Loop is approximately 160 miles over mountain passes with short pavement sections connectors and plenty of bail outs.
+The ‘A’ Loop will include some Singletrack.
+The ‘B’ loop is around 155 miles.
 Visit historic mines in Bonanza.
-Elevation up to 12,000 feet.

-Day 2 is approx. 140 miles over 3 Mountain Pass's on the Continental Divide.
+Day 2 is approx. 200 miles over 4 Mountain Pass's on the Continental Divide.
 Ride past historic mines and mountain mining towns.
-The Loop will include some Singletrack.
+The ‘A’ Loop will include some Singletrack.
+The ’B’ Loop will come in around 180 miles.
 Plenty of Bailouts on Pavement.

-There are options to jump on the pavement and head back to the fairgrounds and these options can be clearly marked on the ride map which is not suitable for trail navigation.
+There are options to jump on the pavement and head back to the fairgrounds along the entire route and these options can be clearly marked on the ride map which is not suitable for trail navigation.

 Q: CAN I BRING MY FAMILY?

 You can certainly bring your family for a Rocky Mountain vacation.
 There are Jeep Rentals from Rocky Mountain Jeep Rentals, Horseback riding, River rafting, Zip lines, and Mountain bike trails, motorcycles for rent, and, God forbid, ATVs, available for rent locally.
 Also, hiking, river and lake fishing, and epic vistas.
 Plus, down the in the San Luis Valley is the La Veta Pass Excursion train and Joyful Journey Hot Springs.
 The La Veta Pass route is the highest Train Pass in the USA.